glen-84/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-The `@is` directive not limited to a single argument.
+The `@is` directive is not limited to a single argument.

 ```graphql example
 extend type Query {